SvenMichaelKlose/tunix/src/flashboot/README.md

 copied back on reset and restarted at the address in registers X (high) and A (low).
 Also the regular RAM, VIC and Ultimem registers are copied.

+This procedure serves two purposes.
+First, to make a copy of a program to restore it on reset after a crash and second to save away all unbanked RAM before launching a child process.

 Parameters:
 ```